 PWAs are presented by Google as “Websites that took all the right vitamins” or supercharged websites that have certain advantages.

 Just like a website (since the PWA is a website), you only need to update the server to deploy the Progressive Web Apps.
-In addition, PWAs can be added to the PlayStore in beta version (and therefore visible and findable via a search).
+In addition, PWAs can be added to the PlayStore in the beta version (and therefore visible and findable via a search).

 Like a standard website, there is no need to download the entire app.
-It can also be added on the home (even if the manipulation is not as easy as for a native application) to be accessible as a native application.
+It can also be added to the home (even if the manipulation is not as easy as for a native application) to be accessible as a native application.
 Finally, it can be viewed offline.

 As PWAs are websites, they, therefore, benefit from the same possibilities of referencing on search engines (and it seems that Google would even highlight PWA sites).